flatpak/libportal/doc/libportal.md

 for the D-Bus portal APIs in xdg-desktop-portal.

 Where possible, applications should prefer to use existing library APIs that have portal support.
-For example, a GTK+ application should use [class@Gtk.FileChooserNative] instead of [method@Portal.open_file].
+For example, a GTK application should use [class@Gtk.FileChooserNative] instead of [method@Portal.open_file].

 Some portal interfaces are not covered in libportal, since